Minimum wage in the UK

 But because the value of the minimum wage is relative to what everyone else is earning, Professor Alan Manning at London School of Economics suggests a more accurate measure would be to look at minimum wage in relation to the average earnings of full-time workers.

-In the UK, the median hourly income was £15.47 in September 2022, making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.
+In the UK, the median hourly income was roughly £16.83 in January 2023 (£589 per week), making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.

 “It’s quite plausible that how high a level of minimum wage a country can support depends on the average level of earnings in that country,” he said.
 Which is why, in his opinion, the UK economy would not yet be able to support a minimum wage of £15.
 Viewing the UK’s minimum wage relative to average earnings, “the UK is towards the top.”